Beginner Mistake: Smashing Every Lob

 Related terms

 - SmashA smash is a powerful overhead hit downward to finish a point.
-In padel it is often directed at the back glass so the ball rebounds out of the enclosure entirely for a winner — the signature "por tres" or "por cuatro" finish.
+Here it is often aimed at the back panel so the ball rebounds clean out of the enclosure — the signature finish of the sport.

-- BandejaA bandeja is a controlled sliced overhead — Spanish for "tray" — hit to maintain net position while placing the ball deep with backspin, prioritizing position preservation over outright winning the point.
+- BandejaA bandeja is a controlled sliced overhead.
+This means Spanish for "tray".
+This means hit to maintain net position.
+At the same time, placing the ball deep with backspin, prioritizing position preservation over outright winning the point.

-- High Defensive LobA High Defensive Lob is an extreme-height version of the defensive lob — launched as high as the enclosure allows — primarily to buy maximum recovery time when defending under severe pressure.
+- High Defensive LobA High Defensive Lob is an extreme-height version of the defensive lob.
+This means launched as high as the enclosure allows.
+This means primarily to buy maximum recovery time when defending under severe pressure.

-- Topspin LobA Topspin Lob is a lob struck with forward topspin so that after clearing the net players, it dips quickly and then accelerates and kicks off the turf and back glass, making it much harder to smash than a flat defensive lob.
+- Topspin LobA Topspin Lob is a lob struck with forward topspin.
+As a result, after clearing the net players, it dips quickly and then accelerates and kicks off the turf and back glass.
+This makes it much harder to smash than a flat defensive lob.

 - Defensive LobA Defensive Lob is a high, flat or slightly underspin lob hit from a difficult position to reset the point and force opponents away from the net, prioritising height and depth over power or spin.